-Differential User GuidePhorge User Documentation (Application User Guides)
+Differential User GuidePhorge Administrator and User Documentation (Application User Guides)

 Guide to the Differential (pre-push code review) tool and workflow.

 Phorge supports two code review workflows, "review" (pre-push) and "audit" (post-push).
 To understand the differences between the two, see User Guide: Review vs Audit.

 This document summarizes the pre-push "review" workflow implemented by the tool Differential.

 Code review in Phorge is a lightweight, asynchronous web-based process.
 If you are familiar with GitHub, it is similar to how pull requests work: